groovytron/angular-routing-examples/slides/basics/slides.md

 ## Resolvers Advantages

-- If data retrieval fails, the navigation is canceled so that the users doesn't navigate to a component that will error because the needed data could not be fetched
+- If data retrieval fails, the navigation is canceled so that the users don't navigate to a component that will error because the needed data could not be fetched
-- it's useless to bring the user to a component that cannot be drawn because it doesn't have the data it needs to be rendered, right ?
+- It's useless to bring the user to a component that cannot be drawn because it doesn't have the data it needs to be rendered, right ?

 ---